Commentaires

 • If there is suction to the canister, it is probably faulty.
 Remove the canister and shake it, listening for broken or loose particles.
 Replace the canister as necessary.
 If the canister proves to be functional, check fuel vapour hoses for kinks from crushing.
 If the canister and lines appear normal, test the purge control solenoid for proper operation.

-• It should act like “on/off” valve that is activated by completing a circuit that is normally rated for battery voltage.
-Check manufacturer’s specs before applying voltage to the solenoid.
+• It should act like ?on/off? valve that is activated by completing a circuit that is normally rated for battery voltage.
+Check manufacturer?s specs before applying voltage to the solenoid.

 • If the solenoid is faulty, an evaporative emissions control circuit code should also be exhibited.
 If an evaporative emission control system circuit code is present, inspect electrical connectors and wiring for signs of corrosion or damage and repair as required.